History of the Cleveland Browns: Art Modell takes ownership

 Fred "Curly" Morrison, a former Browns running back who worked as an advertising executive for CBS television, learned in 1960 that Dave Jones was looking to sell the Browns and told the story to Art Modell, a 35-year-old advertising and television executive from Brooklyn.
 Modell was intrigued, partly because of the potentially lucrative television rights that one of the NFL's most successful franchises could bring as football began to challenge baseball as America's biggest sport.
 Having borrowed as much money as he could, Modell completed the purchase in March 1961 for $3.925 million.
 Bob Gries, who had a share in the Browns from the beginning, agreed to buy in again at the new valuation and take a stake of almost 40%, defraying Modell's costs substantially.
-As the previous owners did when they took over, Modell quickly assured Cleveland fans that Brown would "have a free hand" in running the organization and awarded him a new eight-year contract.
+As McBride and Jones had done, Modell quickly assured Cleveland fans that Brown would "have a free hand" in running the football side of the organization and awarded him a new eight-year contract.
 "As far as I'm concerned Paul Brown can send [plays] in by carrier pigeon", Modell said.
 "In my opinion he has no peer as a football coach.
 His record speaks for itself.
 I view our relationship as a working partnership."

 The 1961 season was typical on the field: Jim Brown led the league in rushing for the fifth straight season and the team ended with an 8–5–1 record.
 That left Cleveland two games out of a berth in the championship.
-During that year, however, players began to question Paul Brown's strict and often overbearing demeanor, while many challenged his control over the team's strategy.
+During that year, however, Paul Brown's strict and often overbearing demeanor grated on the players.
+They went as far as to openly challenge his control over the team's strategy.
 Milt Plum spoke out against Brown calling all the team's offensive plays, and Jim Brown said on a weekly radio broadcast that the coach's play-calling and handling of Plum were undermining the quarterback's confidence.
-They found a willing listener in Modell, a bachelor who was closer to their age than the coach's.
+As more players chafed under Paul Brown's autocratic coaching style, they found a willing listener in Modell, a bachelor who was closer to their age than the coach's.